dbohdan/tinyfts/README.md

 Tinyfts searches the contents of an SQLite database table with a particular schema.
-The bundled import tool `tools/import` can import serialized data (JSON and Tcl) and wiki pages from a [Wikit](https://wiki.tcl-lang.org/page/Wikit)/Nikit database into a tinyfts database.
+The bundled import tool `tools/import` can import serialized data (text files with one JSON object or Tcl dictionary per line) and wiki pages from a [Wikit](https://wiki.tcl-lang.org/page/Wikit)/Nikit database into a tinyfts database.

 ### Example